-- Louis-Noel Pouchet, Associate Professor in Computer Science, joint appointment in Electrical and Computer Engineering - Joined CSU in 2016 - Just back from a 1-year sabbatical focusing on research! - Specialty: compilers, high-performance computing, hardware/software co-design, distributed systems - To reach me for any direct communication (not seen by TAs, just me): email directly pouchet@colostate.edu with subject line "[CS370] ...your subject..." - In case of emergency my cellphone is +1 614 859 5115 - For all communications related to this class, but which may be addressed by our TA team or I, we will use compsci_cs370@colostate.edu.
-This email is read by the entire teaching team. - Note CS370 in Spring 2024 is nearly exactly the class from Pr.
-Shrideep Pallickakara, I am only the instructor.
+- Louis-Noel Pouchet, Associate Professor in Computer Science, joint appointment in Electrical and Computer Engineering - Joined CSU in 2016 - Teaching semester in SP26: CS370, CS453, CS553. - Specialty: compilers, high-performance computing, hardware/software co-design, distributed systems,... - Working also with AMD on correctness verification for programs (deadlock detection, etc.) - To reach me for any direct communication (not seen by TAs, just me): email directly [pouchet@colostate.edu](mailto:pouchet@colostate.edu) with subject line "[CS370] ...your subject..." - In case of emergency my cellphone is +1 614 859 5115 - For all communications related to this class, but which may be addressed by our TA team or I, we will use [compsci cs370@colostate.edu](mailto:compsci_cs370@colostate.edu).
+This email is read by the entire teaching team. - Note CS370 in Spring 2026 is nearly exactly the class from Pr.
+Shrideep Pallicakara, I am only the instructor.
 He is carefully thanked for sharing all his material! ☺